 How is cardiomyopathy diagnosed?

-Your doctor will diagnose cardiomyopathy based on your medical history, family history, a physical exam and diagnostic test results.
+Your health care professional will diagnose cardiomyopathy based on your medical history, family history, a physical exam and diagnostic test results.

-Often, a cardiologist or pediatric cardiologist diagnoses and treats cardiomyopathy.
+A cardiologist or pediatric cardiologist usually diagnose and treat cardiomyopathy.
 These doctors specialize in heart diseases.

-Medical and family historiesYour doctor will want to learn about your medical history as well as any signs and symptoms you may have.
+Medical and family historiesYour health care professional will want to learn about your medical history as well as any signs and symptoms you may have.
 Your physician will also want to know whether anyone in your family has been diagnosed with cardiomyopathy, heart failure or cardiac arrest.

-Using a stethoscope, your doctor will listen to your heart and lungs for sounds that may suggest cardiomyopathy.
+Using a stethoscope, your health care professional will listen to your heart and lungs for sounds that may suggest cardiomyopathy.
 Particular sounds may even suggest a certain type of the disease.

 Certain physical signs also help your doctor diagnose cardiomyopathy.
 Swelling of the ankles, feet, legs, abdomen or veins in your neck suggests fluid buildup, a sign of heart failure.

-Your doctor may recommend one or more of the following tests to diagnose cardiomyopathy:
+One or more of the following tests may be recommended to diagnose cardiomyopathy:

 - Chest X-ray: A chest X-ray takes pictures of the organs and structures inside your chest, and can show whether your heart is enlarged.
 It can also reveal whether fluid is building up in your lungs.

 - Electrocardiogram (EKG or ECG): An EKG records the heart’s electrical activity, showing how fast the heart is beating and whether its rhythm is steady or irregular.
-An EKG can be used to detect cardiomyopathy as well as other problems, including heart attacks, arrhythmias (irregular heartbeats) and heart failure.
-To diagnose heart problems that come and go, your doctor may have you wear a portable EKG monitor.
+An EKG can detect cardiomyopathy as well as other problems, including heart attacks, arrhythmias (abnormal heartbeats) and heart failure.
+To diagnose heart problems that come and go, you may have to wear a portable EKG monitor.

-- Holter and event monitors: Both of these are portable devices that record your heart’s electrical activity during your normal daily activities.
-A Holter monitor records the heart’s electrical activity for a full 24- or 48-hour period.
+- Holter and event monitors: Both are portable devices that record your heart’s electrical activity during your normal daily activities.
+A Holter monitor records the heart’s electrical activity for a 24- or 48-hour period.
 An event monitor records your heart’s electrical activity only at certain times.

-- Echocardiogram (Echo): An echocardiogram (echo) is a test that uses sound waves to create a moving picture of your heart.
+- Echocardiogram (Echo): An echocardiogram is a test that uses sound waves to create a moving picture of your heart.
 It shows how well your heart is working as well as its size and shape.
-There are several types of echocardiography, including “stress echo,” which is administered as part of a stress test.
+The types of echocardiography include “stress echo,” which is administered as part of a stress test.
 Another type, transesophageal echo (or TEE), provides a view of the back of the heart.

 Confirming a diagnosis may involve one or more medical procedures.
-Or, if surgery is planned, a diagnostic procedure may be performed in preparation for surgery.
+If surgery is planned, a diagnostic procedure may be performed in preparation for surgery.
 Such diagnostic procedures may include:

 - Coronary angiography (PDF): This procedure often is done during cardiac catheterization.
 Dye that can be seen on an X-ray is injected into your coronary arteries.
-The dye allows your doctor to study blood flow within your heart and blood vessels.
+The dye allows your health care professional to study blood flow within your heart and blood vessels.

-- Myocardial biopsy: In this procedure, your doctor removes a piece of your heart muscle, which can be done during cardiac catheterization.
-The muscle is studied under a microscope to see whether changes in cells have occurred, which may suggest cardiomyopathy.
+- Myocardial biopsy: In this procedure, a piece of your heart muscle is removed, which can be done during cardiac catheterization.
+The muscle is studied under a microscope to see whether cell changes have occurred, which may suggest cardiomyopathy.

-- Genetic testing: Your doctor may suggest genetic testing to look for signs of cardiomyopathy in your parents, brothers and sisters or other family members.
+- Genetic testing: Your health care professional may suggest genetic testing to look for signs of cardiomyopathy in your parents, brothers and sisters or other family members.
 Genetic testing can show how the disease runs in families and can reveal the chances of parents passing the genes for the disease on to their children.
-Genetic testing may also be useful if your doctor suspects that you may have cardiomyopathy, but you don’t yet exhibit signs or symptoms.
+Genetic testing may also be useful if is suspected that you may have cardiomyopathy, but you don’t yet exhibit signs or symptoms.